clawpack/doc/doc/howto_doc.rst

     cd $CLAW/doc/doc
-    export SPHINX_WEB=False # to build for local viewing sphinx-versioning build -i -r master doc ./_build/html
+    export SPHINX_WEB=False # to build for local viewing sphinx-versioning build -i -r v5.x.x doc ./_build/html
+        # change v5.x.x to the current version

-Note that `-i` causes versions to be listed in reverse order at the bottom, `-r master` uses the master branch for the main landing page, and `doc` is the directory containing the `.rst` files relative to the top directory of the Git repository.
+Note that `-i` causes versions to be listed in reverse order at the bottom, `-r v5.x.x` uses the `v5.x.x` branch for the main landing page, and `doc` is the directory containing the `.rst` files relative to the top directory of the Git repository.
 Only `.rst` files that are checked into Git on some branch at `origin` are seen.

-To view the files, point your browser to `$CLAW/doc/doc/_build/html/master/index.html`
+To view the files, point your browser to `$CLAW/doc/doc/_build/html/v5.x.x/index.html`
+(with `5.x.x` replaced by the current version).

 If you like what you see, you can push back to your fork and then issue a pull request to have these changes incorporated into the documentation.